changsongl/gorm-plugin/README.md

 # gorm-plugins
-A set of plugins for providing more features for gorm.
+A set of gorm plugins for providing more features.